-“I like a comeback story,” said Wallace.
+“I like a comeback story,” Wallace said.
 “I pull for someone who scraped the bottom of the barrel and is working his way back up.”

 At the time of the Recorder’s conversation with Wallace, Woods was climbing up the leaderboard quickly on Sunday, and people were beginning to wonder if he would miraculously challenge Simpson.
 Wallace said that didn’t really matter, though; he would have watched Woods hole-by-hole even if he were at even, just because he produces results that others simply … can’t.

-“You expect the unexpected from him … That’s Tiger,” said Wallace.
+“You expect the unexpected from him … That’s Tiger,” Wallace said.
 “Everyone else hopes and prays for things.
 With Tiger, it’s expected.”